How to Self-Check for Pelvic Organ Prolapse — and What to Do Next

 What is Pelvic Organ Prolapse?

-To help you better understand pelvic organ prolapse, let’s quickly review the anatomy and how your pelvic organs interact with your pelvic floor muscles.
+To help you better understand pelvic organ prolapse or what's sometimes called 'vaginal collapse' or 'pelvic floor collapse, 'let’s quickly review the anatomy and how your pelvic organs interact with your pelvic floor muscles.

 The pelvis is the ring of bones at the base of your spine that safely houses your bladder, bowels, vagina, and uterus (aka your pelvic organs).
 Your pelvic organs are held in place by various ligaments and connective tissues.
 At the bottom of your pelvis is the pelvic floor, a bowl-shaped group of muscles, nerves, and connective tissues.
 Your pelvic floor has multiple jobs to do, including supporting your pelvic organs from below (this easy easy-to-understand analogy shows exactly how your pelvic floor helps to keep everything in place.

-Pelvic organ prolapse occurs when the muscles and connective tissues in your pelvic floor become too damaged and weak to support your pelvic organs, causing an organ (or part of an organ) to drop down into the vaginal canal or rectum.
+Pelvic organ prolapse occurs when the muscles and connective tissues in your pelvic floor — including those surrounding your vagina — become too damaged and weak to support your pelvic organs, causing an organ (or part of an organ) to drop down into the vaginal canal or rectum.

 Some of the most common risk factors for developing pelvic organ prolapse include pregnancy, vaginal delivery, and increased body mass index.
 Connective tissue disorders as well as excessive or chronic pressure or straining (think chronic constipation, lots of heavy lifting, or even the coughing associated with COPD) can also eventually lead to pelvic organ prolapse.